scrubbbbs/cbird/readme.md

 About cbird
 =========================
-cbird is a command-line program for managing a media collection, with focus on Content-Based Image Retrieval (Computer Vision) methods for de-duplication.
+cbird is a command-line program for managing a media collection, with focus on Content-Based Image Retrieval (Computer Vision) methods for finding duplicates.

 The main features are: